• adopt courses of study and text books

 Elections for board members are held every two years in November of odd-numbered years using a 5-4 member rotation to ensure continuity.
 To become a school board candidate, interested individuals must file a petition signed by at least 10 qualified voters of the school district for the political party which the petition will be filed.
 Candidates must be a citizen of Pennsylvania, at least 18 years old, of good moral character, and a resident of the school district for at least one year prior to the election.

 All official business is conducted in open public sessions.
-Executive sessions are permitted by law for discussion of personnel matters, purchase or lease of land, legal matters, and matters to be kept confidential by federal law or state statutes and quasi-judicial deliberations.
+Executive sessions are permitted by law for discussion of employment issues, labor relations, purchase or lease of real estate, consultation with an attorney or other professional advisor regarding potential litigation or identifiable complaints that may lead to litigation, and matters that must be conducted in private to protect a lawful privilege or confidentiality.

 Major committees meet regularly to plan, review, and discuss items within the special focus of the committee.
 Board directors and administrative personnel serve on all district committees.
 The public may attend all open, publicized committee meetings.
 It is at committee meetings that proposals are prepared for the full board.
 Minor committees meet as needed or regularly to plan and inform board members of activity in these special areas.